 Special Assessments are not part of the real estate tax, but are included as a separate item on the real estate tax bill.
 The Cuyahoga County Auditor is required by law to keep an accounting of these special assessments, to place them on the tax duplicate as separate items, and to return the money collected to the City.

 In addition to true “special assessments” certain fees are levied by the City and combined by Cuyahoga County into one line on the property tax statement called “Plus Special Assessments”.
 The City of Brecksville currently charges two maintenance and improvement fees.
 The first is a storm drainage maintenance fee which is charged to all properties in the city.
-The rate for 2018 is $.60 per property front footage.
+The effective rate for 2019 is $2.10 per property front footage.
 The second is charged to all homes connected to the sanitary sewer system.
-For 2018, the rate is $2.50 per property front footage.
+Effective for 2019, the rate is $2.50 per property front footage.
 The actual fee amount calculation is performed by the Cuyahoga County Engineers office.
 Questions related to the footage amounts used for their calculation should be directed to their office at (216) 443-8242.

 The dollars collected from these two fees is not forwarded to the City of Brecksville.
 Instead the collections are forwarded to a Cuyahoga County maintenance account designated for the City of Brecksville.
 Cuyahoga County uses these funds to perform maintenance and improvements on the storm and sanitary sewer infrastructure within Brecksville.